t1stm/um5302ta_fan_speed/README.md

 # um5302ta_fan_speed
-A small script to control the fan of the Asus Zenbook S 13 OLED UM5302TA.
+A small script to control the fan of the ASUS Zenbook S 13 OLED UM5302TA.

 ## Usage.